Political Science (POLS)

 Students will engage in service learning placements to supplement political science course work with the goal of civic education and community involvement.
 Placements will be coordinated with the Center for Community Service Learning and students will be required to fulfill not only placement hours, but also additional reflection in writing in consultation with the faculty advisor.
 This course does not satisfy area distribution requirements.

-Use of film and video in the presentation of political ideas, opinions, and facts.
+Use of film and video film, video television, novels, music, or other social media in the presentation of political ideas, opinions, and facts.
 Techniques, subject matter, and alternative forms of presentation.
 This course does not satisfy area distribution requirements.

 POLS 4303.
 PUBLIC ADMINISTRATION AND THE POLITICAL PROCESS.
 3 Hours.